Cable Rope Lat Pulldown

 Frequently Asked Questions

-• Why rope instead of bar?
+• Why use a rope instead of a bar for Cable Rope Lat Pulldown?

-• Should I pull behind neck?
+• Should I pull behind the neck on Cable Rope Lat Pulldown?

-• How far down should elbows go?
+• How far down should my elbows go?

 Did you know tracking your workouts leads to better results?